MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 You can always edit the flow of the card when there is a business need to update it.
 You can add or update conditions and steps, and update the properties of a condition.

 > [!NOTE]
 > The **Edit in Flow** option appears only for the cards that are created in Microsoft Flow.
+You can see flow icon corresponding to the name of the cards that are created using Flow.

-1. Go to the **Assistant** tab and select the card for which you want to change the flow.
+1. Go to the go to the **Manage insight cards** page (**Insight cards** tab) under **Assistant** and select the card for which you want to change the flow.
 In this example we have selected the **Opportunity Health Score Changed** card.

    ![Open card to edit in flow](media/cc-edit-flow.png "Open card to edit in flow")